 For its part, HCSC will make initial additional investments focused across Affordability Cures’ five target areas where innovation, integration and investments can affect meaningful change for its members and communities.
 Priority areas include:

 “We need to do our part to bridge the gaps in the system – and we will.
-But we cannot do this alone," said Opella Ernest, M.D., HCSC’s chief clinical officer.
+But we cannot do this alone," said Opella Ernest, M.D., chief clinical officer, HCSC.
 “We are reaching out across the health care industry and in our communities to work together on solutions that eliminate fragmentation in how people stay well and access resources and care.
 Through these efforts, we will identify opportunities that address the unique needs of our members and communities and tackle them through meaningful action.”

 These efforts will build on HCSC's existing community initiatives aimed at improving the quality of life in its communities.
 For this commitment, HCSC was recently named among the Points of Light Civic 50, recognizing the most community-minded companies in the nation each year as determined by an annual survey.

-Programs and initiatives will be detailed in the coming weeks by HCSC and its Blue Cross Blue Shield health plans in Illinois, Montana, New Mexico, Oklahoma and Texas.
+Programs and initiatives will be detailed in the coming weeks by HCSC and its Blue Cross and Blue Shield health plans in Illinois, Montana, New Mexico, Oklahoma and Texas.
 HCSC’s Center for Collaborative Studies, which conducts research with leading academic institutions, medical societies, providers and community-based organizations, will evaluate and measure the long-term impact of the investments to improve affordability.

 About Health Care Service Corporation